 7. Make Use of Motion-Activated Sprinklers

-Water spritzes can make cats skip town.
-However, a regular sprinkler system activates only at certain times.
-But you might try a sprinkler that shoots water only when it senses movement.
+One of the best ways to keep cats out of your yard is by installing motion-activated sprinklers.
+It’s humane and generally safe.
+But while a regular sprinkler system activates only at certain times, a sprinkler with a motion sensor activates only when there is movement.
 Many models can be found at your favorite retailer, but you can also make your own.

 However, these motion-activated sprinklers also spray other creatures, including humans, coming into their range.
-You might have to spend some time tweaking them to cover your grass and not, for example, your driveway.
+You might have to spend some time adjusting the sprinkler heads’ settings to cover your grass and not, for example, your driveway.

 8. Hang Aluminum Foil and Other Noisemakers